World shares ride earnings to fresh high, dollar steady

-LONDON, Aug 4 (Reuters) - Global shares were driven by strong earnings to a record high on Wednesday, while the dollar and Treasury yields languished waiting for U.S. employment data to provide clues about the pace of monetary tightening in the world's biggest economy.
+LONDON (Reuters) - Global shares rode earnings to a record high on Wednesday, while the dollar and Treasury yields languished in the wait for U.S. employment data to provide clues to the pace of monetary tightening in the world’s biggest economy.

-U.S. stock futures pointed to a quiet open on Wall Street, flat to up 0.1%.

 Strong corporate profits have eased concerns over the COVID-19 pandemic, as vaccine roll-outs continue apace in developed markets, despite a resurgence of cases in Asian countries including China.